whamcloud/Online-Help/docs/Install_Guide/guide.md

 backup is taken directly after completing any major change management activity, such as adding new servers or file systems.

-Creating a Backup Manifest for the Intel® Manager for Lustre\* Server
+Creating a Backup Manifest for the Manager for Lustre\* Server
 -----------------------------------------------------------------------

 This section provides a subset of the information required to rebuild a